Webinar 2: Clinical features of SCN2A-Related Disorders

 Dr. Katherine Howell: Mm-hmm.

-Dr. Katherine Howell: Oh, probably the most pertinent one was we entirely missed the mid-infancy onset phenotype in a paper.
+Dr. Katherine Howell: Oh, probably the most pertinent one has we entirely missed the mid-infancy onset phenotype in a paper.
 And obviously, being an epileptologist and it being in epilepsy paper, we hadn’t even thought about the phenotype of children without epilepsy.
 But we didn’t have any children with a mid-infancy onset phenotype and we went across that and now that’s become very clear that’s quite a distinct phenotype and part of the spectrum.

-We now… at that point, we didn’t have any understanding of the gain versus loss of function spectrum and I think that’s been hugely important in directing treatment for these children.
+We now… at that point, we didn’t have any understanding of the gain versus the loss of function spectrum and I think that’s been hugely important in directing treatment for these children.
 And particularly as I briefly mentioned before, getting children out of hospital early on because we can get better seizure control early on than we otherwise would – wouldn’t have – has made a big difference.

 Dr. David Cunnington: OK.
 You talked a bit about some of the autonomic features.